Transportation RFID Seals

 –The Application of the RFID Seals and E-Seals in Container Shipping

 With the development of international trade, international transport has become more and more frequent.
-Manufacturer focused on the role of Radio Frequency Identification (RFID) in logistics industry for years to design a suitable tag, after tested many times on shipping containers. rfid seal were proved, traveled through ports, over borders, tracking trucks and on highways.
-The findings showed that using these RFID seals could increase supply chain efficiency and improve the security of containerized cargo movements, particularly when E-seals replace common mechanical seals.
+Manufacturer focused on the role of Radio Frequency Identification (RFID) in the logistics industry for years to design a suitable tag.
+After tested many times on shipping containers.
+RFID seal was proved, traveled through ports, over borders, tracking trucks and on highways.
+The findings showed that using these RFID seals could increase supply chain efficiency, and improve the security of containerized cargo movements.
+Particularly when E-seals replace common mechanical seals.

 Who moved your cheese?

-As a far away in the other country of the buyers, do you have such a worry.
-From the country that has never met the supplier to buy a batch of goods, transported by freight forwarders who you even do not know, when you receive the goods before open, that moment, your little heart is still worried about non-stop.
-Because you are afraid to open the container is a bunch of rubbish, you are afraid of who in the process of moved your cheese, you are afraid of different transshipment, your fortune road is destroyed.
-Even if you are lucky enough, you can not escape the manual operation mistakes, you mistakenly received the goods of others.
+As a far away in the other country of the buyers, do you have such a worry?
+From the country that has never met the supplier to buy a batch of goods, transported by freight forwarders who you even do not know.
+When you receive the goods before open, that moment, your little heart is still worrying about non-stop.
+Because you are afraid to open the container is a bunch of rubbish.
+You are afraid of who in the process of moving your cheese.
+You are afraid of different transshipment, your fortune road is destroyed.
+Even if you are lucky enough, you can not escape the manual operation mistakes. you mistakenly received the goods of others.
 What can you do then?
 You are very desperation!